Files

 Then open the flight writer feature type parameters, change the Geometry to geodb_point, then switch to the User Attributes tab.
 Change the Attribute Definition to Automatic to use only the attributes selected in the AttributeKeeper.

-Your results should look similar to the below document.
+Your results should look similar to the document below.
 You will notice our flight path crosses the International Date Line and is visually segmented into two parts, though the results are accurate.

 Data Attribution

-Data in this article originated from a Github repository and was made available by FIXM , managed by the US Department of Transportation.
+The data in this article originated from a GitHub repository made available by FIXM, managed by the US Department of Transportation.